eltoroit/eltoroit.github.io/docs/index.md

 This was a great idea because I have to fully understand the sample code they provide to rewrite it using JavaScript.
 The book has some essential explanations of how things work.
 But it does not go into a lot of depth.
 Sometimes they do oversimplify things, but having to translate the code to another language requires me to go into a lot of depth on the information provided and learn not only how it’s done but why it’s done.
 So the book, together with Google, has been a great educational experience!

 But it was easier said than done, especially at the beginning of my journey.
-After a lot of research (trial and error and plenty of googling), I found a couple of good npm libraries named <a href="https://www.npmjs.com/package/rpio" target="_blank">RPIO</a> and <a href="https://www.npmjs.com/package/pigpio" target="_blank">PIGPIO</a> that work pretty well with Raspberry Pi and Javascript.
+After a lot of research (trial and error and plenty of googling), I found a couple of good npm libraries named [RPIO](https://www.npmjs.com/package/rpio) and [PIGPIO](https://www.npmjs.com/package/pigpio) that work pretty well with Raspberry Pi and Javascript.
 So far, they have everything I need.

 If I had to choose just one of those libraries, I would use PIGPIO because it has more features.
 For example, I have noticed that RPIO does hardware-based PWM, but PIGPIO does software-based PWM.
 Why is this important?
 It allows me to use more pins on the Raspberry Pi.
 That will be a topic for another post ;-)

 There are other npm libraries.
-For example, <a href="https://www.npmjs.com/package/johnny-five" target="_blank">Johny-Five</a> allows you to write simpler NodeJS code because it has one more abstraction layer.
+For example, [Johny-Five](https://www.npmjs.com/package/johnny-five) allows you to write simpler NodeJS code because it has one more abstraction layer.
 But this is precisely the reason I have stayed away from that library: it does too much hand-holding.
 I feel this would not help me learn as much, but it could help me later in some projects.

 I will start the new series of blogs, sharing some of the knowledge I have acquired while working on some projects.
 So stay tuned, and join me in the discovery of this new fascinating world.